 The Indonesian catch data provide an important source of information about the spawning population if we assume that the selectivity of this fishery has been constant over time.
-The Indonesian size and age data for the 2018-19 season were provided in the 2019 and 2020 data exchanges, respectively1 (Sulistyaningsih et al. 2020).
+The Indonesian size and age data for the 2018-19 season were provided in the 2019 and 2020 data exchanges (Sulistyaningsih et al. 2020).
+Data could not be updated in 2021 due to COVID-19 restrictions.